JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 Note that this is an extremely rare spawn, and it took me ~6 hours of combat to obtain it.

-I've heard a rumour that Rose-Tinted Goggles from "The Four Hatsmen" combat zone helps, but I haven't tried using them.
+I've heard a rumour that Rose Tinted Goggles from "The Four Hatsmen" combat zone helps, but I haven't tried using them.

 ##### **5. Where do I get Rare Shells?**
 Essentially by selling things without any other use.